LipSurf/plugins/docs/glossary.md

 All the commands in LipSurf are grouped into families called _plugins_.
 LipSurf plugins can be created by anyone.
 They extend the default functionality of LipSurf to make it infinitely extensible.

 ### pro
-"pro" is the payed version of LipSurf that has all the best features and premium support.
+"pro" is the payed version of LipSurf that has even more powerful features and premium support.
 You can subscribe to pro [via the site](https://www.lipsurf.com/pricing).